 Submersible aquarium heaters are generally tube-shaped and can be fully submerged in the water.

-Submersible aquarium heater are efficient at regulating water temperature.
+Submersible aquarium heaters are efficient at regulating water temperature.

-You can easily find a wide range of submersible aquarium heaters online and in pet stores, so you have plenty of choice.
+You can easily find a wide range of submersible aquarium heaters online and in pet stores, so you have plenty of choices.